UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/4-basic-git-collaboration.md

 ![Remote repository diagram](https://qph.fs.quoracdn.net/main-qimg-8451a3ecbca8820d36328d27bb19eed4)

 Github is very popular and has extra features that make collaboration easier.
 It is also home to pretty much every open source project ever.

+### Terminology

+> `remote` is usually a repository that is not on your computer

+> `local` is the repository on your computer that you are also working in

+> `working copy` is all the files on your computer that are a part of your local repository

 ## Setting up a Github repository